qaalabs/DE5M4/slides/DE5M4D1/sprint-plan.md

 <a href="http://192.168.1.227:3000/s/de5m4-sprint-planning" target="_blank">📒 Click here for text to paste into the chat</a>

-## Deliverable

-Each group will present their Sprint 1 plan:
+For our restaurant website, imagine you're planning the first 2-week sprint of development work.

+### Sprint Planning Constraints

+- 2-week sprint duration
+- Team capacity of 30 story points (this is your velocity)

+### You need to select user stories that:

+- Fit within your 30-point capacity
-- Sprint goal (1 sentence)
+- Supports your sprint goal
-- Selected user stories with total points
-- Key dependencies identified
+- Have logical dependencies considered
-- One risk or challenge you anticipated
+- Creates value for users